dantrellperson/portfolio/README.md

 - My CSS style sheet is separated into sections corresponding to the part of the website that respective section affects.

 - My main Javascript file controls the showing and hiding of my menu

+* First section

+Personal informationation, my title, contact information, and years of experience

+- Second Section

+Logos for skills I posses, and my current skill level.
+I have separated Data Science and Frontend Development into two sections